- pheasant 2

 The Kansas strain still retains its name, and has a lot going for it.
 Being a smaller bird it eats a lot less, consuming about 70 per cent of the food of larger varieties.
 This alone is a very useful advantage when looking at costings.
 They too fly extremely well and will certainly provide testing sport for guns on flat ground.
 However they are not favored so well by the game dealer due to their smaller size – remember, he has a choice of supply."

-If you would like to increase your return on numbers of birds released, whilst having your feed bill reduced by 30% then please call or email for more information and availability.
+If you would like to increase your return on numbers of birds released, whilst having your feed bill reduced by up to 30% then please call or email for more information and availability.
 We also produce a Kansas X French Ringneck bird for those who fear that they may have trouble with their game dealer, but are looking for the benefits that the Kansas provides.